 1. Pick the right supplies

 Ideally, you will use the 3cc syringe in combination with a Miracle Nipple.
 The Miracle Nipple is a very helpful tool that fits on a bottle or on a syringe.
 The nipple comes in both small and large sizes, and is perfect for helping tiny kittens get a good latch.
-If no Miracle Nipple is available, it will be challenging to get a kitten to latch, and you may want to opt for a standard bottle or a 1cc syringe until you are able to purchase a nipple.
+If no Miracle Nipple is available, it may be challenging to get a kitten to latch, and you may want to opt for a standard bottle.

 You will also need to purchase kitten formula.
 Do not attempt to feed a kitten cow's milk or other dairy products, dairy alternatives, or human baby formula, as this can be dangerous or fatal for the kitten.
 Kitten formula can be purchased at most pet supply stores, or can be found in rural areas at feed stores.
 You can also buy it online by visiting the links on my supplies page.